zamanianlab/ZamanianLabDocs/docs/comp_local.md

 For the most part, the Zamanian lab requires use of macOS on personal computers.
 The following is a guide for setting up one's local machine for in order to unify machines across the lab.

-1. Update your macOS version to Catalina (v10.15.1)
+1. Update your macOS version to Big Sur (v11.2.2)

-2. Install core software:
+2. If the Mac is UW-owned, follow these instructions to install [Parallels Mac Management](https://it.vetmed.wisc.edu/pmm-for-sccm-client-install/).
+This will allow you to directly install/update UW-licensed software, including Adobe products, the UW VPN (Cisco Global Protect), Microsoft Office products, and Zoom.

+3. Install core software (some of which can be installed/updated via Parallels; instructions for manually installing on a personal computer are linked):

     - [Adobe products](https://kb.wisc.edu/69772)
     - [Box Drive](https://www.box.com/resources/downloads/drive) (cloud-based shared file storage)